Bruce Chatwin: Illness and final works

 During his illness, Chatwin continued to write.
 Elizabeth encouraged him to use a letter he had written to her from Prague in 1967 as an inspiration for a new story.
 During this trip, he had met Konrad Just, an art collector.
 This meeting and the letter to Elizabeth served as the basis for Chatwin's next work.
 Utz (1988) was a novel about the obsession that leads people to collect.
 Set in Prague, the novel details the life and death of Kaspar Utz, a man obsessed with his collection of Meissen porcelain.
 Utz was well-received and was shortlisted for the Booker Prize.

 Chatwin also edited a collection of his journalism, which was published as What Am I Doing Here (1989).
-At the time of his death in 1989, he was working on a number of new ideas for future novels, including a transcontinental epic provisionally titled Lydia Livingstone.
+At the time of his death in 1989, he was working on a number of new ideas for novels, including a transcontinental epic provisionally titled Lydia Livingstone.

 Chatwin died at a hospital in Nice on 18 January 1989.
-A memorial service was held at the Greek Orthodox Church of Saint Sophia in West London on 14 February 1989, Salman Rushdie, a close friend of Chatwin's, attended the service.
+A memorial service was held at the Greek Orthodox Church of Saint Sophia in West London on 14 February 1989; Salman Rushdie, a close friend of Chatwin's, attended the service.
 Paul Theroux, who also attended the service, later commented on it and Chatwin in a piece for Granta.
 The novelist Martin Amis described the memorial service in the essay "Salman Rushdie", included in his anthology Visiting Mrs Nabokov.

-In 1985, suffering from a mysterious illness (which turned out to be HIV) Chatwin interrupted his writing to make a pilgrimage to Mount Athos.
+In 1985, suffering from mysterious symptoms which at the time he did not know was HIV, Chatwin interrupted his writing to make a pilgrimage to Mount Athos.
 Until that point he had never struck friends as being religious, but the visit had a profound effect, and he eventually decided to become an Orthodox Christian.
-At the memorial service Bishop Kallistos Ware told the congregation: ‘Bruce was always a traveller and he died before all his journeys could be completed… his journey into Orthodoxy was one of his unfinished voyages.’
+At the memorial service Bishop Kallistos Ware told the congregation: 'Bruce was always a traveller and he died before all his journeys could be completed… his journey into Orthodoxy was one of his unfinished voyages.'

 Chatwin's ashes were scattered near a Byzantine chapel above Kardamyli in the Peloponnese.
 This was close to the home of one of his mentors, the writer Patrick Leigh Fermor.
 Chatwin had spent several months in 1985 near there, working on The Songlines.

 Chatwin's papers, including 85 moleskine notebooks, were given to the Bodleian Library, Oxford.
 Two collections of his photographs and excerpts from the moleskine notebooks were published as Photographs and Notebooks (US title: Far Journeys) in 1993 and Winding Paths in 1999.

 News of Chatwin's AIDS diagnosis first surfaced in September 1988, although the obituaries at the time of his death had referred to Chatwin's statements about a rare fungal infection.
 After his death, some members of the gay community criticised Chatwin for lack of courage to reveal the true nature of his illness, thinking he would have raised public awareness of AIDS, as he was one of the first high-profile individuals in Britain known to have contracted HIV.